Sysblade1984/jenkins-docker-automated-autojob/README.md

 ### Internal setup process
 At the startup, docker image pulls some required applications (python3, jq...), see the list below for more information.

-I skip the installation, install plugins using jenkins-plugin-cli and use CasC for the config setup (security, permissions and admin user), then my modified jenkins starter executes the "job patcher" which translates the provided Jenkinsfile to a SCM polling job format (Generic Webhook Trigger plugin).
-The job is executed once (required due to the bug in Jenkins polling mechanism, see [JENKINS-41377 bug on the bug tracker](https://issues.jenkins.io/browse/JENKINS-41377)) and kill the container, forcing a reboot.
+I skip the installation, install plugins using jenkins-plugin-cli and use CasC for the config setup (security, permissions and admin user), then my modified jenkins starter executes the "job patcher" which translates the provided Jenkinsfile to a SCM triggered job format (Generic Webhook Trigger plugin).
+The job is executed once (required due to the bug in Jenkins triggering mechanism, see [JENKINS-41377 bug on the bug tracker](https://issues.jenkins.io/browse/JENKINS-41377)) and kill the container, forcing a reboot.

 After it reboots, it's ready to go.